Blučina burial

-The grave is situated on Cezavy hill, above the confluence of the Cezava and Svratka rivers, Dyje-Svratka Valley.
+The grave is situated on Strže hill, above the confluence of the Litava and Svratka rivers in the Dyje–Svratka Valley.
 It contained the remains of a Germanic (Langobards?)
 King (Rex), deceased in his thirties, arrayed with a golden-hilt spatha, a seax, a bow, a saddle and three green glass vessels, besides items of personal jewellery, including a 50 solidi gold arm ring.